Bettelion-Food-Truck/Build-A-Bettel/README.md

 - Linked assets
   - Certain shoes only work with certain feet
   - Outfits
-- Multi-layer items
-  - IE some hats have front and back part
 - Movable assets
 - Preview image for asset
 - Integrate some accessibility changes from https://github.com/npz-web/a11y-avatar-creator